-Also on tap this week is an appearance or two by Hammerin' Hank himself, who will throw out the game's first pitch and serve as the keynote speaker for the league's all-star luncheon.
-Country music band "Trick Pony" will perform live after the game and of course sing the national anthem and seventh inning stretch.
+There's also going to be an appearance by Hammerin' Hank himself, who will throw out the game's first pitch.
+A country music band called "Trick Pony" will perform live after the game and of course sing the national anthem and seventh inning stretch.

-All of these events were fortunate to go on as planned.
+These events were extremely fortunate to go on as planned, however.
 For days, weather forecasters predicted Hurricane Dennis, at one point a Category 4 storm, could hit Mobile head on.
-As if you haven't heard by now, it missed and went toward neighboring Florida's Pensacola Beach.
+Instead, it missed and went toward neighboring Florida's Pensacola Beach.

-Living in New Orleans, a city always alert to anything and everything brewing in the gulf, I've gone through a few hurricane preparations over the past year myself.
-It's only a three-hour drive to Mobile, and in preparation for the trip, I've made sure to load up on lots of old Willie Nelson albums for the ride to and from.
+Living in New Orleans, a city always alert to everything storm-related, I've had more than my fair share of hurricane preparations over the past year.
+After all, it's only a three-hour drive from the city to Mobile.
+As such, in preparation for the trip, I've made sure to load up on all of my old Willie Nelson albums for the ride over.

 It should be a fun couple of days, not only for the all-star players, but for those assigned to cover the events as well.